iburazin-ag/spec-reviewer/README.md

 ```sh
    python3 spec-reviwer.py <file_local_path>
 ```

+**NOTES:**
-For easier use, make sure that the document you want to run the script on is in the same directory as the script, that way you'll only have to provide the full name of the document.
+ - For easier use, make sure that the document you want to run the script on is in the same directory as the script, that way you'll only have to provide the full name of the document

-**NOTE:** There should be no spaces in the title of the document.
+ - There should be no spaces in the title of the document.

 If there are no findings, the script will output the following in the terminal:
 ```sh
    No findings found!
 ```

 Otherwise, the following message will be displayed and the file scanned will be opened:
 ```sh
    Findings recorded in the file.